All Articles

 What ISO 9001 covers:

 • Process documentation.
 Every manufacturing step is written down, controlled, and reviewed on a schedule.
+Version control is mandatory.
+You cannot run production off an outdated SOP and claim compliance.

 • Management commitment.
 Senior leadership allocates real resources to quality.
 Not just a poster on the wall.
+The standard requires that quality objectives are set, communicated, and reviewed at defined intervals.

 • Continuous improvement.
 The Plan-Do-Check-Act cycle, applied formally.
 Problems get root-caused, not patched.
+Statistical methods and trend analysis are expected, not optional.

 • Internal auditing.
 The manufacturer audits itself against the standard before the external auditor shows up.
+Internal auditors must be trained and independent of the processes they audit.

 HACCP: The Hazard Prevention Framework